David Steiner (academic): Biography

 In 2011, Steiner returned to Hunter College as dean of the School of Education and founding director of the CUNY Institute for Education Policy.
 Under his leadership, the Hunter College School of Education became the only education school in the nation to have three programs rated as three-stars or above in the inaugural 2013 US News/NCTQ evaluation of teacher preparation programs.
 In 2014, Hunter College School of Education was awarded the Christa McAuliffe Excellence in Teacher Education Award by the American Association of State Colleges and Universities.

-In 2015, Steiner joined Johns Hopkins University to serve as professor of education and executive director of the newly-created Institute for Education Policy (Institute).
-The Institute is dedicated to integrating the domains of research, policy, and practice to achieve educational excellence for all of America's students.
+In 2015, Steiner joined Johns Hopkins University to serve as professor of education and executive director of the newly created Institute for Education Policy (Institute).

 At the Institute, Steiner has advised commissioners of education in Louisiana, Massachusetts, Tennessee, Rhode Island, Mississippi, New Mexico, Nebraska, Wyoming, and Maryland and senior state education staff in Delaware and Ohio.
 Steiner’s policy advice has resulted in major shifts at both the state and district levels.
 The Institute has been nationally recognized for its impact on curricula change and for its work in Providence, Rhode Island.
-(For media coverage, see here).

 For the state of Louisiana, Steiner serves as a senior advisor in partnership with NWEA and the state education department to design a new English language arts assessment for the state, under the Federal Pilot Assessment Authority (IADA), granted by the ESSA legislation.

 Other Institute partners include: America Achieves, the Bill and Melinda Gates Foundation, Chiefs for Change, the Schusterman Foundation the Alliance for Excellent Education, the Council of Chief State School Officers, and the Walton Family Foundation.
 Steiner has served as the principal investigator and/or author on research projects with each of these partners.

 Steiner’s research primarily focuses on the areas of teacher preparation, curriculum, and assessment.
 During the COVID crisis, Steiner has argued for acceleration learning strategies instead of remediation in webinars with UNESCO and The World Bank.
 His work on acceleration has been cited in The Washington Post, the Financial Times, and The Economist.